DeannaCarina/ELHTRadiology/README.md

 While following the MVP model, to meet the user and business goals, our website will include:
 <ul>
     <li>A nav-bar on all pages to be able to navigate to separate pages on the website</li>
-    <li>Links to associalted social media on all pages within the footer</li>
+    <li>Links to associated social media on all pages within the footer</li>
     <li>A contact form for site users to be able to contact the radiology department</li>
     <li>Booking forms for a range of modalities for patients to be able to arrange their own radiology examinations (not necessarily all of them)</li>
     <li>Educational pages for the user to be able to learn more about their examination and the steps around it</li>